NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 def create_jupyter_lab(
     workspace_name: str,                                     # Name of new JupyterLab workspace (required).
     workspace_size: str,                                     # Size new workspace (i.e. size of backing persistent volume to be created) (required).
 Format: '1024Mi', '100Gi', '10Ti', etc.
-    mount_pvc: str,                                          # Option to attach an additional existing PVC that can be mounted at a spefic path whithin the container.
+    mount_pvc: str = None,                                   # Option to attach an additional existing PVC that can be mounted at a spefic path whithin the container.
 Format: -v/--mount-pvc=existing_pvc_name:mount_point.
 If not specified, no additional PVC will be attached.
     storage_class: str = None,                               # Kubernetes StorageClass to use when provisioning backing volume for new workspace.
 If not specified, the default StorageClass will be used.
 Note: The StorageClass must be configured to use Trident or the BeeGFS CSI driver.
     load_balancer_service: bool = False,                     # Option to use a LoadBalancer instead of using NodePort service.
 If not specified, NodePort service will be utilized.
     namespace: str = "default",                              # Kubernetes namespace to create new workspace in.
 If not specified, workspace will be created in namespace "default".